 On December 17, 2007, the Company purchased a portfolio of ground leasehold and/or fee simple interests in 39 Mervyn's department stores located in the Southwest United States for \$400,160.
 The purchase price was funded by cash and borrowings under the Company's line of credit.
 Concurrent with the acquisition, the Company entered into 39 individual agreements to leaseback the properties to Mervyn's for terms of 14 to 20 years.
-The purchase price allocation included in the Company's balance sheet date at December 31, 2007 was based on information available at that time.
-Subsequent allocations may be made in 2008.
 At acquisition, management identified 27 properties in the portfolio as available for sale.
 These properties are located at shopping centers not owned or managed by the Company.
 The results of operations from these properties have been included in income from discontinued operations since the acquisition date (See Note 13--Discontinued Operations).
 The results of operations of the 12 Mervyn's properties not designated as assets held for sale have been included in continuing operations of the Company's consolidated financial statements since the acquisition date.